Education and Schools in India

 It comes as no surprise that a strong emphasis on education in India is one of the driving forces behind its emerging economy.
 Indian schools constantly challenge their students to do better – but expats will find that this doesn't necessarily apply to the suffering public school system.

-Most people who can afford it send their children to private or international schools, but choosing a school that's right for their children is another decision altogether.
+Private schools are popular in India, with most middle-class families opting to send their children to one.
+For expat parents, this will most likely take the form of a private international school, but with hundreds to choose from throughout the country, the decision can be a tough one.
 The curricula, learning environments and teaching philosophies at these institutions vary widely, and expat parents will need to select a school that aligns with their budget and expectations.

-That said, it's best to secure a place as early as possible, and expats moving for business should try and get help from their employer.
-The admissions process is extremely competitive and waiting lists at popular schools can be extremely long.
+Another consideration is the shortage of seats at international schools throughout India.
+It's best to start the admissions process early and secure a place as early as possible.
+Often consisting of entrance exams and interviews, the admissions process is extremely competitive and waiting lists at popular schools can be extremely long.

 Public schools in India